slexisvn/query_engine/docs/03-optimizer/15-passes-and-fixpoints.md

 ## Exercises

+### Understand

+A pass maps plans A to B, B to C, and C to C. How many applications establish convergence?

+### Practice

-1. Reproduce the divergence table.
+1. **Observe.** Reproduce the divergence table.
 Build an `Optimizer` with only the three-pass fixpoint stage, pass an explicit `maxIterations` as the third argument to `registerFixpoint`, and count occurrences of the predicate for each of 1, 2, 4, 8, 16.

-2. Instrument `runToFixpoint` to print the iteration at which each stage stops.
+2. **Extend (optional).** Instrument `runToFixpoint` to print the iteration at which each stage stops.
 Run the whole test suite and find the query that comes closest to the cap without a divergent cycle.

-3. Fix the divergence. `collectFiltersAbove` only looks at a join's immediate child; make it search the whole subtree for filters, then re-run the table from exercise 1 and confirm it converges at 2.
-Then run `npm test` and report what else moved.
+3. **Extend (optional).** Investigate the divergence by following `collectFiltersAbove`, inference, and deduplication.
+Design a change that recognizes an already-implied predicate without treating filters below an outer join or another semantic boundary as globally true.
+Re-run the iteration table and the relevant result tests; convergence alone does not prove the rewrite sound.

-4. Remove the `_` check from `stableValue` and re-optimize the running query.
+4. **Extend (optional).** Remove the `_` check from `stableValue` and re-optimize the running query.
 Which stage now runs eight times, and what does that do to optimization time?

-5. Use `insertPassAfter` to add a pass of your own that prints its input and returns it unchanged, placed after `JoinReorder`.
+5. **Extend (optional).** Use `insertPassAfter` to add a pass of your own that prints its input and returns it unchanged, placed after `JoinReorder`.
 Confirm from the observer that your pass runs exactly once, and explain why it does not make the fixpoint run again.

+### Hints and expected observations

+Three: the final C-to-C application confirms a fixpoint.
+An iteration cap bounds work even when a pass cycle never converges; the cap does not prove semantic correctness.

 ## Recap